 - Stick to your niche

-In closing, this is a great place to start and I can vouch that it works.
-These are the steps that jump-started my traffic views from Pinterest.
+This is a great place to start, and I can vouch that it works.
+These are my Pinterest tips for 2020 and these tips have really helped increase my blog traffic for this year.
 Do you have any Pinterest tips or secrets?
 I would love to read about them in the comments.

 “But those who hope in the LORD will renew their strength.
 They will soar on wings like eagles; they will run and not grow weary, they will walk and not be faint.”
 Isaiah 40:31